filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-deals/return-on-investment/index.md

 * **Verified Deals:**

-    How much of your total sealed capacity will be done with Verified Deals (Fil+)?
+    How much of your total sealed capacity will be done with Verified Deals (Filecoin Plus)?
 Those deals give a far higher return because of the 10x multiplier that is added to your storage power and block rewards.

 * **Committed Capacity:**